Redorhcs/mason_forensic_kit/README.md

 3. Google NetworkMiner icon and save it; then put the file location of the image for the icon.
 (Click on the box to the left for icon selection)

 ## Snort_Windows_Config
-A copy of Snort 2.9.x with a working configuration for PCAP analysis.
+A copy of Snort 2.9.11.x with a working configuration for PCAP analysis and general use.
 Currently has the reputation preprocessor disabled, with plans to enable.